eugenetor/CI-OIDC-Sample/README.md

 # Overview
 Use this application to configure Single Sign On into a Big Commerce Storefront, using OIDC.
 The custom application is built with Node.js using ExpressJS and PassportJS modules.
 In this tutorial, you will be able to accomplish:
-1. Authenticating the client using IBM Cloud Identity
+1. Authenticating the client using IBM Security Verify
-2. Viewing the authenticated user's profile
+2. View the authenticated user's profile
 3. Dynamically retrieve any BigCommerce customer id based on an advanced rule attribute in Security Verify
 4. Provide dynamic SSO for any user into any BC storefront
 5. Logging out of the client

 Sample Images: